 KJ-2.
 Russia is almost certainly planning to take advantage of a power vacuum in East Africa and create its own geopolitical sphere of influence.

 KJ-3.
 Russias military will almost certainly benefit from a Red Sea naval base in Sudan.

 KJ-4.
 Russia will almost certainly take advantage of Sudan’s dire economic status and benefit from oil lines through Kremlin-backed business, and its future Red Sea Port.

-As Grey Dynamics reported on last year, mercenaries from the Private Military Company Wagner have been operating within the country since at least 2017.
+As Grey Dynamics reported on last year, mercenaries from the Private Military Company Wagner have been operating in Sudan since at least 2017.
 There is a high likelihood that they were involved in several shootings against Sudanese civilians.
 One example is the death of five protestors in March of 2018 over Gold mining rights.
 There were Russian mercenaries present along with Sudanese police, who opened fire on the group.

 The important note on this release is that it confirms that any Russian identifiers on the planes have been scrubbed off.
 The use of mercenaries for plausible deniability is within the Russian strategy for expanding its influence in the region and gives a formula for Russian policy in the area.

-With Russia looking to expand its influence and geopolitical reach by building the new bases in Africa, it will be in direct competition with the United States.
+With Russia looking to expand its influence and geopolitical reach by building the new bases in Sudan and wider Africa.
+It will be in direct competition with the United States.
 While the commander of the AFRICOM, Stephen Townsend, has stated that they have a “light and relatively low-cost footprint” in Africa, in reality, this amounts to 29 bases across the continent.

 This comes from previous secret maps showing the bases AFRICOM operate across Africa.
 Compromising of “Enduring” and “Non-Enduring” bases, or long-term and temporary.
 The majority of AFRICOM bases are in the West of Africa, with the North/East region and the horn of Africa having a majority of ‘non-enduring’ bases.